sasadangelo/code4projects/_posts/2018-06-28-how-to-install-postgresql-on-docker.md

 You can check its creation with the command **\\list**.
 To quit from _psql_ command line use the command **\\q**.

-## What’s next?
+## What's next?

 In this article, we created a simple Docker container where we installed a PostgreSQL database server.
 You can [download the sample code here](https://github.com/sasadangelo/docker-tutorials) in the _postgresql_ folder.
-In the [next article](how-docker-networking-works), I will explain how Docker networking works.
+In the [next article]({{ site.baseurl }}/how-docker-networking-works/), I will explain how Docker networking works.
 This step is a prerequisite to creating our cluster.